brklntmhwk/younagi.dev/README.md

 > - After peer code reviews and passing your team's conventional rules, changes are finally merged into the main branch

 1. On [the issue page](https://github.com/brklntmhwk/younagi.dev/issues), create an issue
-    - Preferably add a label that matches the purpose of your issue
+    - Select a template that matches the purpose of your issue
+    - Add a label that describes the purpose well on an as-needed basis
+      - Some templates has the default setting so you don't have to do so
     - In your issue, clarify the following points
         - The purpose
         - As-is